maxcli/DataRecovery/README.md

 # DataRecovery

-Powershell script to recover important files from  Windows Drives
+scanhd.ps1 : Powershell script for Retrieving Important Files

 Edit  $drive="f:\" to point to the source drive.

-First, take ownership of drive
+Recomended to take ownership of drive (properties/security/advanced)
-RK drive/properties/security/advanced/change permission
-Owner/change pcmain/peter  (from whoami)